petterhangerhagen/prediction_code/README.md

 # Vessel Movement Prediction from Radar Tracks

 ## Overview
 This code is used in my master thesis.
-It is a simplified version of NCDM, developed by Bjørnar Dalsnes.
-It is based on his MATLAB code.
+It is a simplified version of NCDM, developed by Bjørnar Dalsnes in this paper: https://ieeexplore.ieee.org/document/8455607.
+The code is written based on the information given in the paper and based on MATLAB code, where the algorithm was written.

 ## Dataset